libgdx/gdx-liftoff/Architecture.md

   - Autumn MVC handles application preferences from the [`preferences`](src/main/kotlin/gdx/liftoff/preferences) package.
 They include some values such as package name of the generated project which are cached from the previous tool usage.
-  - Note that due to the custom project annotations, this also creates classes that represent official and third-party extensions, project templates, languages, and libGDX platforms.
-This is an annotation is sufficient to register them in the application, and they require no further setup.
+  - Custom annotation processors ensure that thisstep  also creates classes that represent official and third-party extensions, project templates, languages, and libGDX platforms.
+An appropriate annotation is sufficient to register them in the application, and they require no further setup.
 - Component methods annotated with `@Initiate` are called after the components are constructed.
-  - [Configuration.initiate](src/main/kotlin/gdx/liftoff/config/Configuration.kt) loads a custom VisUI skin and extends the LML parser with custom tags.
+  - [Configuration.initiate](src/main/kotlin/gdx/liftoff/config/Configuration.kt) loads a custom VisUI skin and extends the LML parser with custom tags representing additional GUI widgets.
 - Application views and dialogs are constructed from LML templates.
   - `LmlParser` configured in [Configuration.kt](src/main/kotlin/gdx/liftoff/config/Configuration.kt) handles LML templates and associated controllers.
   - LML templates are stored in [`resources/templates/`](src/main/resources/templates).
     - Tags within LML templates represent individual Scene2D widgets displayed in the views.
-Tags starting with `:` are macros that introduce some basic scripting functionalities such as iteration or conditionals.
+    - Tags starting with `:` are macros that implement basic scripting functionalities such as iteration or conditionals.
   - Classes annotated with `@ViewActionContainer` such as [GlobalActionContainer](src/main/kotlin/gdx/liftoff/actions/GlobalActionContainer.kt) define functions available in the LML templates. `@LmlAction` annotation specifies IDs of the functions as they appear in the templates.